-F. Rules for play with Blind and Visually Handicapped Players
+E. Rules for play with Blind and Visually Handicapped

-- F1 Tournament directors shall have the power to adapt the following rules according to local circumstances.
-In competitive chess between sighted and visually handicapped players (legally blind) either player may demand the use of two chessboards, the sighted players using a normal chessboard, the visually handicapped player using one specially constructed.
-The specially constructed chessboard must meet the following requirements: - a. at least 20 by 20 centimetres; - b. the black squares slightly raised; - c. a securing aperture in each square; - d. every piece provided with a peg that fits into the securing aperture; - e. pieces of Staunton design, the black pieces being specially marked. - F2 The following regulations shall govern play: - 1.
-The moves shall be announced clearly, repeated by the opponent and executed on his chessboard.
+- E.1 Tournament directors shall have the power to adapt the following rules according to local circumstances.
+In competitive chess between sighted and visually handicapped players (legally blind) either player may demand the use of two boards, the sighted player using a normal board, the visually handicapped player using one specially constructed.
+The specially constructed board must meet the following requirements:

+- a. at least 20 by 20 centimetres, and

+- b. the black squares slightly raised, and

+- c. a securing aperture in each square, and

+- d. every piece provided with a peg that fits into the securing aperture, and

+- e. pieces of Staunton design, the black pieces being specially marked.

+- E.2 The following regulations shall govern play:

+- The moves shall be announced clearly, repeated by the opponent and executed on his chessboard.
 When promoting a pawn, the player must announce which piece is chosen.
-To make the announcement as clear as possible, the use of the following names is suggested instead of the corresponding letters, algebraic
+To make the announcement as clear as possible, the use of the following names is suggested instead of the corresponding letters, algebraic.

+- A Anna

+- B Bella

+- C Cesar

+- D David

+- E Eva

+- F Felix

+- G Gustav

+- H Hector